Concussion - what to ask your doctor - child

-What drugs can my child use for any pain or headache?
-Are ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or other similar drugs okay?
+What medicines can my child use for any pain or headache?
+Are ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or other similar medicines OK?

-Is it okay for my child to eat?
+Is it OK for my child to eat?
 Will my child have an upset stomach?

 Do I need a follow-up appointment?

 When should I call the doctor?